trambarhq/relaks-django-data-source/README.md

 function cancelAuthentication(allowURLs?: string[]): void
 ```

 Tell the data source to stop waiting for authentication.
-Operations that have encounter the HTTP status code 401 will then fail.
+Operations that had encountered the HTTP status code 401 will then fail.

 ### cancelAuthorization